University of the Philippines Diliman: Student housing

 Among the university's dormitories, Kalayaan Residence Hall is designated for first-year students and offers full board and lodging, including meals.
-Upperclassmen may apply for accommodations in Molave, Yakal, and Ipil Residence Halls, which are co-educational, while Ilang-Ilang, Kamia, and Sampaguita Residence Halls are reserved for female undergraduate students.
-Graduate students have designated accommodations at Kamagong Residence Hall, while the International Center provides housing for foreign students, including exchange students and scholars.
-Additionally, the Centennial Residence Halls, comprising Concordia B. Albarracin Hall for male students and Centennial 2 for female students, were established to commemorate the university's centennial and provide additional housing facilities.
+Upperclassmen may apply for accommodation in Molave, Yakal, and Ipil Residence Halls, which are co-educational, while Ilang-Ilang, Kamia, and Sampaguita Residence Halls are reserved for female undergraduate students.
+Graduate students have designated accommodation at Kamagong Residence Hall, while the International Center provides housing for foreign students, including exchange students and scholars.
+Additionally, the Centennial Residence Halls comprising Concordia B. Albarracin Hall for male students and Centennial 2 for female students, were established to commemorate the university's centennial and provide additional housing facilities.

-Admission to these residence halls is determined based on financial need, academic standing, and geographic origin, with priority given to students from lower-income families and those residing in distant provinces.
-Applications are reviewed by the Dormitory Admissions Committee, and due to the high demand for on-campus housing, students are encouraged to apply through the university's dormitory application portal.
+Admission to these residence halls is based on financial need, academic standing, and geographic origin, with priority given to students from lower-income families and those residing in distant provinces.
+Applications are reviewed by the Dormitory Admissions Committee.

-In addition to on-campus housing, many students seek accommodations in nearby areas such as Krus na Ligas, UP Village, and the Katipunan area, where private dormitories and apartments are available.
+In addition to on-campus housing, many students seek accommodation in nearby areas such as Krus na Ligas, UP Village, and the Katipunan area, where private dormitories and apartments are available.
 To assist students in securing off-campus accommodations, the UP Diliman Alternative Housing Portal, an initiative of the University Student Council, provides listings and information on available housing options.